w796933/dockerfiles-2/backup/examples/borgmatic.md

 */Downloads/*
 ```

-Use `backup-container borg` to manage or restore your backups.
+Use `backup-shell borg` to manage or restore your backups.